 Learning how to use cleanser is the cornerstone of a successful skincare routine.
 So, whether you’re in your teens or your nineties, the fundamentals of good cleansing remain the same.

 That being said, the older you get, the more likely you are to appreciate the benefits of a really great cleanse with a proper cleanser.
-These benefits are two-fold.
+What is cleanser?
+It's a product designed to remove dirt from your skin, and it's benefits are two-fold.
 First, there’s the fact that as we age, our skin is less able to bounce back.
 No more sleeping in your makeup and swerving the consequences – this overnight debris shows itself in the form of dullness and blemishes.
 Secondly, cleansing your skin is a gorgeous ritual to bookend your day with.
 It sets the tone for your morning, and gives you a me-time moment to decompress and mull over the day before bedtime.